Autochton

 Are there special South Tyrolean asparagus wines?

-A very special white wine is produced during the Terlano asparagus season between March and May.
+A very special white wine is produced during the Terlano Asparagus Weeks between March and May.
 It is a local Sauvignon blanc, a fresh and delicately fruity white wine from the Terlano Winery.
 The difference between this Sauvignon "Asparagus" and the usual Sauvignon: It is harvested separately and bottled a little earlier, which gives it its special taste.

 Are there any South Tyrolean wine events?

-In addition to the numerous wine farms and wineries that invite you to a tasting, there are many events that celebrate South Tyrolean wine, including - to name just a few - the Bolzano Wine Tasting in spring and the Caldaro Wine Hiking Day.
+In addition to the numerous wine farms and wineries that invite you to a tasting, there are many events that celebrate South Tyrolean wine, including - to name just a few - the Bolzano Wine Tasting in spring and the Caldaro Wine Hiking Day, the GewürzTRAMINer Wineday and the Merano FarmFood Festival.
+The most important ones are listed in the category "Top Events in South Tyrol".

 In the summer months, the South Tyrolean Pinot Noir Days, the Night of the Cellars as the conclusion of the Wine Road Weeks, and the "Calici di Stelle" event for the St. Lawrence Night of the falling stars in August follow.
 In autumn, the events continue until the end of October with the Termeno Wine Lane, the Bassa Atesina Wine Tasting Days, the "Last Cartload of Grapes" in Cornaiano, and the Caldaro Wine Culinary Festival.